-- see url Email charity scamsmay use legitimate sounding names and link to a website where you can make a donation.
+- buy gabapentin online uk Email charity scamsmay use legitimate sounding names and link to a website where you can make a donation.
 The website may look official, but it may not be.
 Be wary of websites that ask for personal information like your Social Security number, date of birth or account information, which can lead to identity theft.

-- buy Gabapentin online Snail mail scamscan also look like legitimate organizations asking for donations, but never mail a check unless you’ve called the phone number for the charity and found it to be the real deal.
+- click here Snail mail scamscan also look like legitimate organizations asking for donations, but never mail a check unless you’ve called the phone number for the charity and found it to be the real deal.

 - Phone call scamsalways come with the possibility of a scam no matter what organization they say they work for.
 Never give out account information over the phone.
 Ask the phone representative to send you literature about the organization so that you can make an informed decision.

 Here are a few small tips to help you avoid giving money to a scam:

 - Look the charity up online.
 Tax deductible charities are listed with the IRS.

 - Ask to see the charity’s 990 form.
 Charities, with the exception of churches, are required to file this form.

 - Always ask for literature from the charity.